The Top 19 Essential Legal Documents for Startups in 2024

 As a startup founder, it’s crucial to have a non-compete agreement in place to protect the commercial interest of your new business.

-Let your employees understand the practical implications of non-competes before agreeing to its terms.
+Let your employees understand the practical implications of non-compete clauses before agreeing to this document’s terms.

 10. Advisor Agreement